wearecollins/MMI_Interactives/Sharing/README.md

 If your server configuration is such that simple concatenation is not appropriate, extra development will be necessary.

-In order to get the appropriate Access Tokens from Facebook, you need to follow the instructions in [#get-tokens]().

 ## facebookToken.json
 This file should not be created or edited manually.
 Use the [fetchToken](fetchToken/) app to create this file.